Instawerx/Robotics_Factory/C12_ROBOTICS_DOCUMENTATION/C12_ROBOTICS_PACKAGE/README.md

 ## 🎯 CORE BUSINESS MODEL

-**C12 AI Robotics** is a **USA-sourced and manufactured agnostic robotic company** specializing in high-grade robotic platforms ("slugs") built with the best parts and technology available.
+**C12 AI Robotics** is a **USA-sourced and manufactured agnostic robotic company** specializing in high-grade robotic platforms ("Wired Frames") built with the best parts and technology available.

 ### What Makes Us Different: